Duxah/FreePCB-2/README.md

 * The PDF file supports links to websites when you select the File->Print to PDF menu.
 You can create a link to the site using the polyline attributes setting dialog box: On the selected polyline, press the F1(Set attributes) function key.
 And then click the appropriate button on the add Command template tab.

+* When creating a new project page, it can be inserted anywhere, that is, for example, between other pages.
+When you press the menu button view->add new page, a window pops up with a question for clarification.
+(Procedure: First go to the page where you would like to insert a new page, and then click the view menu -> add new page)

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)